Skip to Main Content

 High School

 If you are interested in becoming a physicist, take college preparatory courses.
 You should take as much advanced mathematics and science as is offered.
-English skills are important, as you must write up your results, communicate with other scientists, and lecture on your findings.
+English and writing skills are important, as you must write up your results, communicate with other scientists, and lecture on your findings.

 Postsecondary Training